 Many link-building techniques which were once common will now lead to search engine penalties.

-About 59 per cent of all companies have performed external link-building for their website, but many of these have used sketchy techniques.
-Bloggers, top brands, and small businesses are also jumping on the external link-building bandwagon.
+About 59 per cent of all companies have performed external link-building for their website, but many of these have used sketchy techniques rather than following a white hat link-building strategy.
+Bloggers, top brands, and small businesses also jump on the external link-building bandwagon.

 Before you start a plan for external link building for your website, you need to perform a backlink analysis.

-That way, you will be able to identify all the good and bad links leading to your website.
-The good links will positively influence your search performance, while the bad links have the potential to negatively influence your search performance.
+That way, you can identify all the good and bad links to your website.
+The good links will positively influence your search performance, while the bad links can potentially influence your search performance negatively.

 One study by Ahrefs demonstrates the link between a strong backlink profile and organic traffic: